Arkansas Probate Lawyers

 Assets Subject to Probate

 Not all assets go through probate.
-Those subject to it will be solely owned by the decedent or without a qualifying beneficiary designation.
+Assets subject to probate are those solely owned by the decedent or those without a qualifying beneficiary designation.

 Common examples include: